HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/mandatory_tasks/probes_configuration.md

 !!!warning
     Setting the probe URL to a path that is slow or not reliable can cause the pod to restart.
 Change the path only if it's necessary for your specific use case.

+!!!note
+    If you really need to use a possibly slow page for your customProbeURL, you could increase the timeoutSeconds and initialDelaySeconds values.
+Please check the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#configure-probes) for details.

 You can find information about the configuration options in the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#configure-probes){target="_blank"}.